-As stated on SEIR pp. 3.D-50 to 3.D-51 with regard to criteria pollutant impacts, "because the construction schedule could be compressed into three years, average daily combined construction and operational emissions could increase substantially, increasing the ROG and NOx emissions.
-It is estimated that this shortened construction schedule could result in average daily criteria pollutant emissions that are 1.5 to 2.5 times greater than those presented in SEIR Table 3.D-8a.
+As stated on draft SEIR pp. 3.D-50 to 3.D-51 with regard to criteria pollutant impacts, "because the construction schedule could be compressed into three years, average daily combined construction and operational emissions could increase substantially, increasing the reactive organic gas (ROG) and nitrous oxide (NOx) emissions.
+It is estimated that this shortened construction schedule could result in average daily criteria pollutant emissions that are 1.5 to 2.5 times greater than those presented in draft SEIR Table 3.D-8a.
 Therefore, the potential condensed project construction schedule and phasing would likely increase the NOx impact."
-With regard to health risk impacts, the SEIR states on pp. 3.D-75 to 3.D-76 that under the three-year construction schedule, "the excess lifetime cancer risk at offsite sensitive receptor locations would increase" and the "the annual average PM2.5 concentrations at offsite sensitive receptor locations would increase, contributing further to the impact".
+With regard to health risk impacts, the draft SEIR states on pp. 3.D-75 to 3.D-76 that under the three-year construction schedule, "the excess lifetime cancer risk at offsite sensitive receptor locations would increase" and the "the annual average PM2.5 concentrations at offsite sensitive receptor locations would increase, contributing further to the impact."

-To mitigate impacts, Mitigation Measure M-AQ-2d (Offset Construction Emissions for the Compressed Schedule) requires NOx offsets based on the amount of NOx that exceeds the air district's threshold of 54 pounds per day over the duration when this threshold is exceeded.
-As explained on SEIR pp. 3.D-53 through 3.D-56, this measure would require a one-time reduction of 2.0 tons per year of ozone precursors for the Developer's Proposed Option or 3.2 tons per year of ozone precursors for the Additional Housing Option.
+To mitigate impacts associated with the three-year construction schedule, Mitigation Measure M-AQ-2d (Offset Construction Emissions for the Compressed Schedule) requires NOx offsets based on the amount of NOx that exceeds the air district's threshold of 54 pounds per day over the duration when this threshold is exceeded.
+As explained on draft SEIR pp. 3.D-53 to 3.D-56, this measure would require a one-time reduction of 2.0 tons per year of ozone precursors for the Developer's Proposed Option or 3.2 tons per year of ozone precursors for the Additional Housing Option.
 This calculation assumes 260 to 262 work days of construction per year.
 However, emissions are based on total equipment hours, not work days (as discussed above).
 Additional weekend days of construction would not increase the equipment hours, it would only reduce the number of equipment hours occurring per day (e.g., fewer hours on weekdays, more hours on weekend days).
-In this event, average daily emissions would go down, not up, and Mitigation Measure M-AQ-2d would be sufficient to reduce ozone precursor emissions to less than the threshold.
+In this event, average daily emissions would go down, not up, and Mitigation Measure M-AQ-2d would be sufficient to reduce ozone precursor emissions to less than the threshold of significance.

-The commenter further claims that if construction occurs over 6 or 7 days per week, the total amount of PM10 and PM2.5 would increase, and health risks would also increase.
+The commenter further claims that if construction occurs over six or seven days per week, the total amount of $PM{10}$ and $PM{2.5}$ would increase, and health risks would also increase.
 As discussed above, construction activities on weekends would not increase total emissions, it would only change when the emissions occur throughout the construction period (i.e., more emissions over a shorter overall duration with the same number of workdays).
 The total TAC emissions for the project would remain approximately the same.
-This could mean, however, that more TAC emissions could occur during more susceptible sensitive receptor age groups, such as the 0-2 age group.
-As such, the DEIR conservatively assumes that construction could occur over a compressed three-year period with regard to health risks, which would already account for this shift in emissions timing.
-As stated on SEIR p.
+This could mean, however, that more TAC emissions could occur during more susceptible sensitive receptor age groups, such as the 0 to 2 age group.
+Thus, the draft SEIR conservatively assumes that construction could occur over a compressed three-year period with regard to health risks, which would already account for this shift in emissions timing.
+As stated on draft SEIR p.
 3.D-80, "... the project may be constructed over a shorter timeframe than assumed in this analysis.
-This could result in increased cancer risks to offsite receptors as well as increased PM2.5 concentrations for both offsite and onsite receptors.
+This could result in increased cancer risks to offsite receptors as well as increased $PM{2.5}$ concentrations for both offsite and onsite receptors.
 Therefore, potential changes in the construction schedule could result in a significant and unavoidable impact."